RushSecond/RogueChallenges/README.txt

 - This can increase SH above 20.
 I'm really sorry about the glass butterflies.

 ----- Rogue Challenge 11:
---- All enemy monsters have cooldowns reduced by 30%, rounded up; enemy wizards appear after level 6.
+--- All enemy monsters have cooldowns reduced by 30%, rounded up; enemy wizards appear after realm 6.

 - The smallest cooldown that is affected is 4, which is changed to 3 by this challenge.
 - The wizards that can appear are the same ones that appear in Wizard Warlords trial.